fabiomarcellusdev/fabiomarcellusdev/README.md

 - **Engagement & Growth**:
   - Upvote & Bookmark System
   - Newsletter automation (weekly digest powered by Mailgun)
+- Auto-Posting to Social Media
+  - Whenever a new blog post is published, it is automatically shared on Twitter and LinkedIn.
+  - Method Choices:
+    - Zapier: No-code automation that detects new blog posts and shares them.
+    - n8n: Self-hosted open-source automation for greater flexibility.
+    - Custom Webhooks + API: Uses Twitter & LinkedIn APIs to auto-post blog updates with a link and hashtags.

 ### 👨‍💻 **Developer Portfolio**
 - **Tech Stack**: Next.js (frontend) & Express (backend)